dkjroot/iris-llm/README.md

 There are a few options for which chat engine, which text-to-speech model etc. it'll use.
 Run 'python configure.py' to configure it.
 In default configuration it'll use all offline models.

+Note: I'm sorry I haven't frozen a fresh venv into a requirements.txt for you yet so you'll have to just work through figuring out which dependencies you need to pip install.
+I'll get around to it soon.

 ## LLM client ('chat engine') options: